TomSB1423/Obsidian-Darkside20k/Meeting 1,11,21.md

 If radioactive left over material have only beta and gamma emission then muons are not a big deal.
 However up to a point... we still have electron recoils (come generally from beta and gamma decays) this could be and example of light dark matter (pushing their energy threshold down)- But now there is no discrimination between electron recoil and background.
 Also gamma rays can go through the TPC acrylic and cause these electron recoils.

-S1 signal only releases 128nm no matter recombination method
+S1 signal only releases 128nm no matter recombination method (for argon)

 Look at scintillators in general